Voluntary export restraint: Characteristics

 VERs are typically implemented on exports from one specific country to another.
 VERs have been used since the 1930s at least, and have been applied to products ranging from textiles and footwear to steel, machine tools and automobiles.
 They became a popular form of protection during the 1980s; they did not violate countries' agreements under the General Agreement on Tariffs and Trade (GATT) in force.
 As a result of the Uruguay round of the GATT, completed in 1994, World Trade Organization (WTO) members agreed not to implement any new VERs, and to phase out any existing ones over a four-year period, with exceptions grantable for one sector in each importing country.

 Some examples of VERs occurred with automobile exports from Japan in the early 1980s and with textile exports in the 1950s and 1960s.

+Along with import quotas, Voluntary Export Restraints (VERs) are a form of a non-tariff trade barrier.
+Import quotas and VERs differ in two key areas, however.
+Like tariffs, import quotas artificially restrict demand for the imposed good, while VERs artificially restrict supply.
+Additionally, import quotas and tariffs, when imposed, affect all imports into the domestic market, regardless of country or supplier.
+Voluntary Export Restraints are able to be negotiated to exclude certain exporting countries or suppliers, based on factors such as supplier share of the good or refutation of export limitations.
+Due to these key differences, the economic outcome in relation to the domestic price of the good will be different when imposing an import quota or tariff compared to imposing a VER.
+Imposition of a VER will lead to higher domestic prices of the good when: